 9: Check for consistency in dates, timelines, and other basic project information across all your application materials

 A common error in research ethics review applications is a lack of consistency across the online application form and documentation (such as the Participant Information Sheet (PIS) and Participant Consent Form (PCF)).

 10: Please do not rely solely on the automated email response from the REIG Application system for the outcome of ethics review.

 You MUST read reviewer comments to ensure that you will carry out your research in an ethically viable manner.
 For an explanation of the outcomes of ethics review, please refer to “What are the possible outcomes of ethics review?”

 11: Respond to any reviewer requests or queries in a timely manner

 It is your responsibility as a researcher (whether a member of staff or a student) to see that your application goes through the process to completion.
 As a matter of policy, reviewers will not chase up requests for further information.

-It is your responsibility as a researcher (whether a member of staff or a student) to see that your application goes through the process to completion.
+It is your responsibility as a researcher (whether a member of staff or a student) to see that your application goes through the process to completion and that you secure a favourable opinion before beginning your research.
 Sometimes, however, technology fails or things go wrong due to human error and you may not receive a response within the expected timescale, so please chase it up.